 Doctor of Humanities, honoris causa (D Hum): Awarded for outstanding achievement in the humanities, Peace, Defense studies, Gender studies, Religious studies, History of a scholarly or creative nature

 Doctor of Letters, honoris causa (D Litt): Awarded for outstanding achievement in the social sciences, or in the performing arts, of a scholarly or creative nature.
-We also have a full Doctor of Literature D Litt as a post-doctoral degree which cover mandatory coursework.
+We also have a full Doctor of Literature D Litt as a post-doctoral degree which covers mandatory coursework.

 Doctor of Science, honoris causa (DSc): Awarded for outstanding achievement in the pure and applied sciences, usually of a scholarly nature